Yasser-Kouddan/MonComptable/README.md

 Je reste engagé à améliorer continuellement mes compétences de développement et à créer des applications de meilleure qualité à l'avenir.

 ## Project Description

-This is my 2nd attempt building a full stack mobile app.
-I am not proud of this code base, as you can see the code is messy, there is no pure speration of interest only a shy try to implement it, the architecture of the project is also messy and no good use of the folder components.
-But it was necessary part of my learning process, i grew a lot while working on it as a react native dev and as a dev in generale, i learned to have a clear thinking process from the conception and design to the technologies used and architecture. i also learned the price of a messy code base, as after a 15 days of rest i had a hard time working with my own code!
+I am proud to present to you my project for creating a mobile application for supermarket inventory management, designed to simplify the lives of supermarket owners and managers.
+This application has been developed using cross-platform application development technologies, including React Native and Expo for the front end, and Firebase for the backend.
+The application offers a comprehensive solution for monitoring real-time stock levels, managing supplier contacts, and optimizing inventory management.

+This represents my second attempt at creating a full-stack mobile application.
+While I am not entirely satisfied with this codebase, it is evident that improvements are needed.
+The current code has shortcomings in terms of organization, with hesitant implementation and an unstructured project architecture.
+However, this stage was essential in my learning journey.
+I have experienced significant growth as a React Native developer and as a developer overall.

+This project has allowed me to gain a clearer perspective on the thought process, from initial design to technology choices to overall architecture.
+Additionally, I have learned to appreciate the value of well-organized code, as it was challenging to work with my own code after a 15-day break.

+I remain committed to continuously improving my development skills and creating higher-quality applications in the future.